Sampling Theory with Average Values on the Sierpinski Gasket

 The eigenbasis of $\Gamma_{0}$ is obvious.
 As mentioned in the proof of Theorem 3.2, the eigenbasis of $\Gamma_{1}$ turns out to be the same as the Neumann eigenbasis for $\beta_{0}$ listed in Section 2.
 We reprint this eigenbasis in Figure 10 for convenience.

 Now, consider $\Gamma_{2}$.
 We can create 5 basis elements by using the spectral decimation equations derived above to extend the three elements of the basis of $\Gamma_{1}$ down to $\Gamma_{2}$.
-Note that (3.10) implies that the constant eigenfunction can only bifurcate into eigenfunctions with eigenvalues 0 and 5.
-However, (3.3) shows that 5 is a forbidden eigenvalue, so the constant eigenfunction can only extend to the constant eigenfunction.
+Note that (3.15) implies that the constant eigenfunction can only bifurcate into eigenfunctions with eigenvalues 0 and 5.
+However, 5 is a forbidden eigenvalue, so the constant eigenfunction can only extend to the constant eigenfunction.
 The remaining elements of the basis are computed by inspection, and are listed below.
 The first type is a "battery chain" construction around the hexagon in the graph.
 Start at a point that lies on the hexagon and place the value $-1$.
 Then go around the hexagon clockwise, alternating between placing the values $1$ and $-1$ on vertices until every point on the hexagon is nonzero.
 The second type is constructed by placing a $2$ at one boundary vertex, $-1$ at its adjacent vertices, $-1$ at the adjacent vertices of the boundary point's adjacent vertices, and $1$ at the two remaining non-boundary vertices.
 The remaining elements of the basis consist of one function of the first type, and the three rotations of the second type.
 Refer to Figure 11 for details.

 In general, consider going from $\Gamma_{m-1}$ to $\Gamma_{m}$.
 Using spectral decimation, we take the eigenbasis on $\Gamma_{m-1}$ and extend it to a linear independent set in the space of functions on $\Gamma_{m}$ with cardinality $2\cdot3^{m-1}-1$ on $\Gamma_{m}$, where every eigenfunction in the basis on $\Gamma_{m-1}$ extends to two eigenfunctions on $\Gamma_{m}$ except for the constant function, which only extends to the constant function.